The Japanese New Year tradition of Hatsumode…

 Parking: Free parking for about 30 cars and charged parking for about 50 cars

-Image for ↑ Chichibu Shrine and ↓ Mitsumine and Hodasan Shrines from “Omotenashi Chichibu” website
+Image for ↑ Chichibu Shrine and ↓ Mitsumine Shrine from “Omotenashi Chichibu” website

 Popular among mountain climbers and hikers due to its location at 1,110 metres.
 It is said if you pray at the shrine for a miracle it may well come true.
-The shrine is truly magnificent and worth a visit to witness the intricacy of the artwork.
+Moreover, the shrine is truly magnificent and worth a visit to witness the intricacy of the artwork.
+If you are hiking to the shrine from the front gate on route 140 it takes about two hours!
+But there is some stunning scenery along the way including the beautiful Toryu bridge.

 Hours: 6 am to 6 pm